Teksta versija

 11) geological information - data on the structure, properties and resources of subterranean depths;

-12) geological exploration - geological works of all types, including geological research aimed at discovering the structure, composition, properties, and state of subterranean depths, as well as regularities of the spread of the useful properties and location of mineral resources and subterranean depths;
+12) geological exploration - all types of geological work, including the prospection of mineral resources, geological mapping, and geological research aimed at discovering the structure, composition, properties, and state of subterranean depths, and also regularities of the spread of the useful properties and location of mineral resources and subterranean depths;

 121) geological exploration of national significance - geological exploration aimed at obtaining important information regarding the geological structure, geological processes and mineral resources (except for hydrocarbons) of a territory which can be of paramount importance to the national economy, defence and other fields;